 The time of start and completion is set for each sub-task.
 This project management practice ensures that everything is done according to time.
 Scheduling and time tracking is necessary as it sets timely goals for employees that should be completed.

 This practice helps employees consider deadlines and make the work more interesting.
 Also, setting time limits helps in project completion on time.
+Identifying the critical path is essential, as it represents the minimum set of tasks required to finish the project on schedule.
+Organizing and managing project tasks effectively is key to ensuring timely delivery.

 11: Blueprint For Project